Corporate Social Responsibility and Firm Risk: Theory and Empirical Evidence

 University of Iowa - Henry B. Tippie College of Business

 This paper presents an industry equilibrium model where firms can choose to engage in corporate social responsibility (CSR) activities.
-We model CSR activities as an investment in customer loyalty and derive predictions for how CSR affects systematic risk and firm value.
-The paper predicts the following: CSR firms exhibit lower systematic risk and this effect is stronger for differentiated goods and when consumers’ expenditure share on CSR goods is low; CSR firms have higher firm value; and the ratio of CSR profits to non-CSR profits is countercyclical.
-We find supporting evidence for all of our predictions.
-In the empirical tests, we address a potential endogeneity problem by instrumenting CSR using data on the political affliation of the firm’s home state, and data on environmental and engineering disasters and product recalls.
+We model CSR activities as an investment in customer loyalty and show that CSR decreases systematic risk and increases firm value.
+These effects are stronger for firms producing differentiated goods and when consumers’ expenditure share on CSR goods is small.
+We find supporting evidence for our predictions.
+In our empirical tests, we address a potential endogeneity problem by instrumenting CSR using data on the political affliation of the firm’s home state, and data on environmental and engineering disasters and product recalls.

 Number of Pages in PDF File: 70

-Keywords: corporate social responsibility, systematic risk, corporate valuation, customer loyalty, industry equilibrium
+Keywords: corporate social responsibility, systematic risk, expected return, corporate valuation, customer loyalty, industry equilibrium

 JEL Classification: G12, G32, D43, L13, M14working papers series